Ralf Dahrendorf

 The role of the state

 Dahrendorf saw the state as an active guarantor of social citizenship rights, whereby individuals are stimulated by the inequality in outcome to bring out the best in themselves.
 Because people are always striving for more, different and better, there can be progress in a society as far as Dahrendorf was concerned.
-As an illustration of this position, regarding work, read the excerpt below from a 1959 radio speech.

 Conflict Theory